New vaccines could help us consign tuberculosis to history: here’s how we can do it

 Collective action

-This preparatory work is essential to ensure we hit the ground running as soon as TB vaccines are approved for use.
-But this is not about Gavi alone: we need coordinated and collective action now from all stakeholders to ensure future success.
+Preparatory work to ensure we are able to hit the ground running as soon as TB vaccines are approved for use is essential to ensure they are successfully integrated alongside other critical TB interventions.
+For this to succeed, we need coordinated and collective action from all stakeholders.

-We may soon have the power to consign the world’s deadliest disease to history: we must do everything we can to ensure new lifesaving TB vaccines are able to reach the millions of people who need them, without delay.
+World TB Day is an important opportunity to mark the fact that for the first time in over a century, we are approaching a turning point in the global fight against TB.
+We may soon have the power to consign the world’s deadliest disease to history, and we must do everything we can to ensure new lifesaving TB vaccines are able to reach the millions of people who need them, without delay.